 Sawyer Permethrin Insect Repellent can be applied to dogs and help control mosquitoes, ticks, and fleas for 35 days and against ticks for 6 weeks.
-Official application instructions for use on dogs can be found here: sawyer.com/dogs/
+Official application instructions for use on dogs can be found at sawyer.com/dogs.

 Available at:View All

-- This insect-killing repellent for your clothing is effective against ticks, chiggers, mites and mosquitoes for up to six weeks.
+This insect-killing repellent for your clothing is effective against ticks, chiggers, mites, and mosquitoes for up to six weeks (or six washings).